The Cornwall We Want

 A cornwall for my children

-by Annem, over 4 years agoLockdown for us has seen all my kids being homeschooled which has been very challenging especially not having a working computer everything was online and impossible to do via mobile phones, has since been addressed and iPads have been given to the kids via the school to help the children learn at home.
+by Annem, almost 6 years agoLockdown for us has seen all my kids being homeschooled which has been very challenging especially not having a working computer everything was online and impossible to do via mobile phones, has since been addressed and iPads have been given to the kids via the school to help the children learn at home.

 Share More balance needed on Facebook Share More balance needed on Twitter Share More balance needed on Linkedin Email More balance needed link